 Yasaman Ghodsi is an Iranian composer, multi-instrumentalist, visual artist, and educator.
 Her creative journey is deeply rooted in Persian art and culture and is inspired by themes of migration and identity.
 With a MA in Music Composition from Tufts University (2022) and a BA in Painting from Alzahra University (2018), Yasaman’s multi-disciplinary and cross-cultural background has created a sense of exploration and introspection in her work.

-Recently, Yasaman has scored another short documentary by Jennifer and Ursula Burton, Shirley Chisholm, Catalyst for Change: a Portrait in Eight Parts.
-Additionally, She was premiered by Loadbang ensemble to write a piece in collaboration with Iranian Female Composers Association (ICFA), for which she composed music for two of Baba Taher's poems named Exile and You Are Everywhere.
-These pieces were performed at Opera America in New York City, among other IFCA members pieces.
+She has scored two short documentaries from Half the History project, produced by Five Sisters Production and directed by Jennifer Burton: Margaret Lothrop and the Wayside and Shirley Chisholm, Catalyst for Change: a Portrait in Eight Parts.
+Additionally, she was commissioned by Loadbang ensemble to write a piece in collaboration with Iranian Female Composers Association (ICFA), for which she composed music for two of Baba Taher's poems named Exile and You Are Everywhere.

-Yasaman is passionate about teaching and learning.
-She is a piano tutor and has been a teaching assistant for several courses at Tufts University including: Intro to Theory & Musicianship, Music on Film: Film on Music, Intro to World Music, and Intro to Oil Painting.
-She spends her spare time reading poetry, doing Taichi and Qigong.
+Yasaman is passionate about education.
+She teaches piano and music theory and was a co-instructor for several courses at Tufts University including: Intro to Theory & Musicianship, Music on Film: Film on Music, Intro to World Music, and Intro to Oil Painting.
+In her spare time, she enjoys reading poetry and practicing taichi and qigong.